 Anthony Metzer QC, Head of Chambers, is a highly regarded silk known for his committed and forensically-detailed approach to his practice.
 He specialises in crime; immigration; Claimant civil actions against the police, defamation and inquests.
-Anthony was awarded Bar Pro Bono QC of the Year 2019 and a case in which he was successful leading counsel: Banger v UK (see below) has been short-listed for the Lexis Nexis Case of the Year 2020.
+Anthony was awarded Bar Pro Bono QC of the Year 2019 and a case in which he was successful leading counsel: Banger v UK (see below) and was highly commended and was a runner up for the Lexis Nexis Case of the Year 2020.
+He was also highly commended as a runner up for the Pro Bono QC of the Year 2020, and was nominated for the Women in Law ‘Male Champion’ 2020.

 Anthony also sits as a Deputy High Court Judge for England and Wales in the Administrative Court hearing Judicial Review applications; and in the Upper Tier Tribunal of the Immigration and Asylum Tribunal, having previously sat as a First Tier Judge in the IAT since 2002.
 He was also appointed to the War Pensions and Armed Forces Tribunal as a First Tier Judge.

-Anthony is known for his skill in building a successful rapport with Claimants and is also distinguished by his ability to achieve substantial settlements on a regular basis.
+Anthony is known for his skill in building a successful rapport with clients and is also distinguished by his ability to achieve substantial settlements for Claimants.

 Anthony’s growing reputation as leading Counsel in Immigration cases is reflected in the landmark case of Secretary of State for the Home Department v Banger – C-89/17; UKUT 00194(IAC).
 The CJEU found, for the first time, that the Surinder Singh rationale applies to the unmarried partner of a British national.
 In this case the Court found that Article 21 TFEU applies to extended family members by analogy.
 The Court found that a refusal of a residence card must follow as a result of an extensive examination of the applicant’s personal circumstances and must be justified by reasons.
 Finally, on the issue of appeal rights, the Court determined that the redress procedure must enable a full assessment of the facts and involve an extensive examination of the applicant’s personal circumstances.
 The case before the Upper Tribunal resumed on 20 March 2019 and concluded successfully.
 It has now been reported as Banger (EEA: EFM – Right of Appeal) UKUT 00194(IAC).